liggiorgio/ogd/Docs/GameDesignDocument.md

 8. You jellous?: cover your opponent in jelly

 ##### In-Game UI
-The in-game interface is as the look-and-feel section shows.
+The in-game interface looks as the look-and-feel section shows.
 In addition to those elements, the "ME" and "OPPO" sections feature a small bar on the bottom of their respective squares that empties to the left in 30 seconds, resetting everytime the assigned player makes a move.
 That bar is the inactivity bar, that makes the player lose the game if it empties completely.
 There is also a main time bar, showing how much time is left, below the 2 squares, just as broad as the 2 squares together.

 ##### Settings Menu
 The settings menu has the same look of the main menu.
 The background and X button stay the same, will the menu button change into: